stellio-hub/stellio-docs/docs/API_walkthrough.md

 ### Get Types and Type of Entities

-* All available types of entities can be retrived:
+* All available types of entities can be retrieved:
 ```shell
 http http://localhost:8080/ngsi-ld/v1/types
 ```